 International Credential Evaluation Service (ICES) will provide individuals possessing educational credentials from outside BC or Canada with accurate, equitable, affordable, and reliable evaluations of their educational documents (Per the Alliance agreement: and the).

 - June 14, 2018 - ICES will be temporarily unavailable.
 We will resume our normal operating hours on June 15, 2018.

 - As of April 18th, 2018, ICES will no longer accept new ECA applications by email.
 Existing applications that have already been received will be processed in date order.
 All new applicants can apply via the new online application form.

 - All rush requests have been suspended until further notice.
 (Effective August 30th, 2017)

 - Applications from Syria

-- ICES is unable to send any mail by courier to Iran, Cuba, North Korea, Syria, Kosovo, Somalia, Sudan or Turkmenistan.
+- ICES is unable to send any mail by courier to Kyrgyzstan, Kosovo or Turkmenistan.
+Cuba has restricted incoming mail by courier only.
+Also, Canada Post has temporarily suspended all mail services to Syria.
 Please see this notification of the for more information.